In This Article

 Made of: POP, wooden runners, MDF, metal (if there are no mouldings)

-False ceiling types #5: Plus-minus false ceiling
+False ceiling type #5: Plus-minus false ceiling

+Plus-minus false ceiling designs are quite popular in India.
 “Plus” and “minus” refer to relative heights within the false ceiling.
 Imagine a design where some sections of the false ceiling are lowered (minus) compared to the main level, creating recessed areas.
 Other sections might protrude outwards (plus) at specific points, forming raised levels.

 Made of: Gypsum

-False ceiling types #6: Parallel false ceiling
+False ceiling type #6: Parallel false ceiling

 A parallel false ceiling is a type of suspended ceiling system where the panels run parallel to each other, typically along the length or width of the room.
 They can be integrated with a variety of lighting options, such as recessed spotlights, cove lighting, and pendant lights.